Richard E. Grant: Career

 In 2010 he starred in short film The Man Who Married Himself, which won Best Comedy at LA International Shorts Festival and Rhode Island Film Festival.
 Later that year, he made an appearance in a music video, when short-lived Bristol band The Chemists hired him to appear in their video for "This City"; the band split the same year.
 This appearance followed Grant's involvement with the band the previous year, in which he spoke the lyrics to "This City" to background music as part of the intro and outro tracks on their only album, Theories of Dr Lovelock.

 In March 2013, Grant starred as intelligence analyst Brian Jones in David Morley's radio drama The Iraq Dossier with Peter Firth, Anton Lesser, David Caves, and Lindsay Duncan.
 It recounted the story of how British Ministry of Defence Intelligence expert Jones had tried to warn that his government's September Dossier on Iraq's Weapons of Mass Destruction was inaccurate.
 In 2014, Grant was cast on the HBO series Girls after series creator Lena Dunham saw him in Spice World.

-On 9 May 2015, Grant gave a reading at VE Day 70: A Party to Remember in Horse Guards Parade, London.
+In 2015, Grant gave a reading at VE Day 70: A Party to Remember in Horse Guards Parade, London.
 In 2016 he joined the HBO series Game of Thrones in Season 6 as Izembaro.
+In 2017, he appeared as the villainous corporate scientist Zander Rice in Logan.

-In July 2018, Lucasfilm announced that Grant would appear in Star Wars: The Rise of Skywalker.
-That same year, Grant's critically lauded performance as Jack Hock in Can You Ever Forgive Me?
+Grant's critically lauded performance as Jack Hock in Can You Ever Forgive Me?
 (2018) earned him Academy Award, BAFTA, Golden Globe, and Screen Actors Guild Award nominations.
 The part also won Grant a New York Film Critics Circle Award and several other critics awards.

-In March 2020, Grant joined the cast of the Disney+ / Marvel Cinematic Universe series Loki as Classic Loki, an older variant of Loki.
-Grant portrays Sir Walter Elliot in Carrie Cracknell's 2022 adaptation of Jane Austen's Persuasion.
-The film was released 15 July 2022 on Netflix.
+In 2019, Grant appeared in Star Wars: The Rise of Skywalker.
+Grant played Classic Loki, an older variant of Loki, in the 2021 Disney+ / Marvel Cinematic Universe series Loki.
+Grant portrayed Sir Walter Elliot in Carrie Cracknell's 2022 adaptation of Jane Austen's Persuasion, which premiered on Netflix.
+In 2023 he appeared in Emerald Fennell's psychological thriller Saltburn opposite Barry Keoghan, Jacob Elordi, and Rosamund Pike.